Code-Institute-Submissions/memory_game_ms2/readme.md

   +  [Mobile](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Chinese%20character%20memory%20game%20wireframe%20mobile%20phone.png)
   +  [Macbook](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Chinese%20character%20memory%20game%20macbook.png)

+## Design choices

+This game is primarily designed for mobile use and was designed with a mobile first approach - beginning with design for a small device then adding responsiveness for other device sizes.
+An initial concept was to use a [neumorphic](https://uxplanet.org/top-3-visual-design-anti-trends-9e73fb9e2da9) 'anti-design' look but I realised during development that this provided an insufficient range of options for elements with multiple states such as the game cards.
+I then chose a vibrant colour palette to reflect the fun nature of the game.
+I determined to keep the game panel as simple and uncluttered as possible and have maintained this by use of simple buttons and icons and a minimal move counter display sharing a common colour theme.

 ## UX
 Game users want a fun way to learn to recognise Chinese pictogram characters.
-The game is intended to be fun and is reflected by use of a vibrant colour theme and an element of humour in the modal image.
+As game is intended to be fun this is reflected by use of a vibrant colour theme and an element of humour in the modal image.
 * The user lands on a screen explaining  the game's purpose, displaying instructions on game play and how to navigate the game.
 The user then clicks the single button located at bottom right marked with a recognised forward symbol (right chevron) to progress to the game deck.
 * This game presents as 20 blank cards behind which are ten pairs of randomly arranged Chinese pictograms (a number that represent a suitable subset of characters to learn to distinguish at one time - pictograms were chosen from a Google font library that represents approx 250 of the most commonly used modern Chinese characters).